 I know I'm right because I have one of those certs that people say is “The Best,” and I'm the first to tell you that it is not perfect.

-When you get home, I want you to open a spreadsheet program like Excel (or use paper if you like) and make a chart, like this:
+When you get home, I want you to open a spreadsheet program like Excel or google docs (or use paper if you like) and make a chart, like this:

-Compare the cost for each certification.
-I feel this is smart because certifications will vary in price.
+Compare the cost of each certification.
+This is smart because certifications will vary in price.
 Some may be under $100 and others may be over $1000!
 Most personal trainer certification organizations teach basically the same stuff and that's why looking at cost is good to do.

 Your certification chart should also have these columns too: